Skip to main content

 gwen.target.browser

 Sets the default browser to target when Gwen is launched.
-Chrome, Firefox, Safari and Edge are supported (IE to be dropped soon).
+Chrome, Firefox, Safari and Edge are supported.

 Formerly gwen.web.browser (prior to v3.0.0)